-One can also include steps of traditional Arnoldi, i.e., take w = Av at certain iterations.
-This has the effect of raising by 1 the allowed degree of the numerator j, while not raising the degree of the denominator q(z); it can be interpreted as adding a "pole at infinity", projectively.
+One can also combine steps of rational Arnoldi and classical Arnoldi, i.e., take w = Av at certain iterations and $w = (A - \xi_j I)v$ in certain others.
+A step of classical Arnoldi has the effect of raising by 1 the allowed degree of the numerator j, while not raising the degree of the denominator q(z); it can be interpreted as adding a "pole at infinity", projectively.